-- We overturn the common wisdom that says that capacity provisioning requires "knowing the future load and planning for it," which is at the heart of existing predictive capacity management policies.
-Such predictions are simply not possible when workloads are unpredictable, and, we furthermore show they are unnecessary, at least for the range of variability in our workloads.
-We demonstrate that simply provisioning carefully and not turning servers off recklessly achieves better performance than existing policies that are based on predicting current load or over-provisioning to account for possible future load. - We introduce our capacity inference algorithm which allows us to determine the appropriate capacity at any point of time in response to changes in request rate, request size and/or server efficiency, without any knowledge of these quantities (see Section 4.3).
+simply provisioning carefully and not turning servers off recklessly achieves better performance than existing policies that are based on predicting current load or over-provisioning to account for possible future load.

+- We introduce our capacity inference algorithm, which allows us to determine the appropriate capacity at any point of time in response to changes in request rate, request size and/or server efficiency, without any knowledge of these quantities (see Section 4.3).
 We demonstrate that AutoScale, via the capacity inference algorithm, is robust to all forms of changes in load, including unpredictable changes in request size and unpredictable degradations in server speeds, within the range of our traces.
 In fact, for our traces, AutoScale is robust to even a 4-fold increase in request size.
-To the best of our knowledge, AutoScale is the first policy to exhibit these forms of robustness.
-As shown in Tables 4, 5 and 6, other policies are simply not comparable on this front.
+To the best of our knowledge, AutoScale is the first policy to exhibit these forms of robustness for multi-tier applications.
+As shown in Tables V, VI, and VII, other policies are simply not comparable on this front.